 Healthcare in Cuba

-Despite being a socialist country with a very shaky economy, the healthcare in Cuba is actually very good.
-Cuba delivers excellent medical care to all its citizens on a universal government funded and equal basis.
-Cubans as a result enjoy one of the highest life expectancy in the region.
+Despite being a socialist country with a very shaky economy, healthcare in Cuba is actually very good.
+Cuba delivers excellent medical care to all its citizens on a universal government funded an equal basis.
+Cubans, as a result, enjoy one of the highest life expectancies in the region.
 In Cuba, all hospitals and doctors are part of the public system so private medical care is not available.
 Cuba actually exports its medical staff and expertise around the world.